Salma-Jamal/Forecasting_Future_Conditions/README.md

 - The current pipeline does not set global random seeds.
 Model initialization, data-loader shuffling, and anchor sampling can therefore vary across runs.
 - Augmented anchors use Python's `random` module.
 Add explicit Python, NumPy, and PyTorch seeds if exact reproducibility is required.
-## License

-No license file is currently included.
-Add a license before distributing or reusing the project outside its current context.